BayatGames/conventions/README.md

 When creating new documentation files:

-1. Use the document version header template from `docs/templates/document-version-header.md`
+1. Use the document version header template from [Document Version Header](docs/templates/document-version-header.md)
-2. Follow the section organization guide in `docs/templates/section-organization.md`
+2. Follow the section organization guide in [Section Organization](docs/templates/section-organization.md)
 3. Keep documentation up to date, with correct version information

 ## Contributing to Conventions